SNAKE112000/satanx112000/README.md

 `Take-Picture`       : Take a picture with any connected camera/webcam and upload to chat.

-`Record-Audio`  : Record microphone to Discord (RecordAudio -t 100) in seconds
+`Record-Audio`       : Record microphone to mp3 file and upload to chat (RecordAudio -t 100) in seconds

 **ADMIN ONLY FUNCTIONS**